 To upgrade, you will need to have refereed a certain number of games at your current level.
 You will also need to take another class and pass a test for the next level.
 In some cases, you may also need to pass fitness tests and assessments for the higher grades.
 Check with your state referee association as the requirements to upgrade differ from state to state.

 While most soccer referees do it for the enjoyment of the game, the pay is not bad either.
 It’s not difficult to find jobs paying from $50 to $90 per game.
 Game lengths vary by age, but it’s not hard to make at least $25 per hour refereeing.

 As you progress and referee high school and college matches, your pay can increase to between $110 and $250 per game.
 If you get into the top divisions, the pay can be $800 per game or more.
 Like any other career, the more work you put into it, the more money you can make.
 It’s also a great second income for anyone, especially those of you with flexible hours.

 While I focused on the steps to becoming a soccer referee, the process and pay can be similar for other referee positions in football, basketball, baseball and other sports that you grew up with.
 Officiating these games allows you to participate in the game you love and earn money for your time.

 Best of all, you can take your gym membership and scrap it from all the exercise you will get running up and down the field!
+It’s one of a handful of side gigs we’ve found that pay you to get in shape.
 All you need to do is conduct a simple search for your state referee association, and you’re off to the races.